RE in Northern Ireland

 Hunter, A. & Richardson, N. (2018) ‘Collective Worship in Northern Ireland’s Schools’, in Cumper, P. & Mawhinney, A. (eds.)
 Collective Worship and Religious Observance in Schools.
 Oxford: Peter Lang

-Norman Richardson : Retired (part-time) RE lecturer in teacher education courses and Honorary Fellow at Stranmillis University College, Belfast, & Northern Ireland representative on the EFTRE Board.
+Norman Richardson : Honorary Fellow and former Senior Lecturer in Religious Studies in teacher education courses and at Stranmillis University College, Belfast; Northern Ireland representative on the EFTRE Board and member of the EFTRE Executive.